School Science Lessons

 Chelated copper remains active algicide for several weeks whereas copper (II) sulfate remains active only for a few days.

-If pool water contains a high concentration of carbonate ions, so the copper ions in copper (II) sulfate will react quickly with the carbonate ions and form an insoluble precipitate of copper carbonate.
+If pool water contains high concentration of carbonate ions, copper ions in copper (II) sulfate react with carbonate ions and form insoluble copper carbonate.

 12.7.11.5 Prepare copper from copper sulfate